jj4giya/ity/README.md

     </p>
 </center>

-#### Important checks before installing:
+#### Important checks before clicking on the software:

-0. Update Windows, update Spotify and update BlockTheSpot
-1. Go to "Windows Security" -> "Virus & Threat Protection"
-2. Click "Allowed threats" -> "Remove all allowed threats"
-3. Autoinstaller requirements can be found [here].(https://github.com/amd64fox/SpotX#system-requirements)
+0. Check that you're on WiFi since downloading your data might take a lot of Internet.
+1. Reset your password if you don't remember it.

 :warning: This software has been tested on Windows only and **not on Mac/ Microsoft Store version/ Android emulator**.